-- directly (for example, when you fill in a form and provide data to access a publication, contact us or register to attend an event); and
+- directly (for example, when you fill in a form and provide data to access a publication, contact us or register to attend an event or webinar); and

 How do we use data that we collect from our website?

-The following are some examples of where we use your personal data:
+For example we may use your personal data:

 - to fulfil your contact us form requests;